-For selection we picked countries that match at least two of the criteria listed above and came up with the following countries to compare with Ukraine: the USA, UK, Israel, and Western Balkans (Croatia and Bosnia/Herzegovina).
+For selection, we picked countries, that match, at least, two of the criteria listed above and came up with the following countries to compare with Ukraine: the USA, UK, Israel, and Western Balkans (Croatia and BiH).
 GLOBSEC has invited representatives of these countries, who have relevant experience in medical treatment, policy-making and personal experience of going through PTSD treatment (veterans) to join our research team and to bring the best knowledge into our research.

-In our analysis, we looked mostly at lessons learned in terms of exposed bottlenecks and weak spots, which we would like to bring to the attention of the Ukrainian government while formulating a respective national strategy for dealing with PTSD for military servicemen/veterans, together with perspective solutions that are currently being elaborated in the countries in question in response to lessons learned.
-We also considered the strongest elements of national policies (what worked well) and suggested which of them may apply to Ukraine's cases).
+In our analysis, we looked mostly at lessons learned in terms of exposed bottlenecks and weak spots, which we would like to bring to the attention of the Ukrainian government, while formulating a respective national strategy for dealing with PTSD for military servicemen/veterans, together with perspective solutions that are currently being elaborated in the countries in question in response to lessons learned.
+We also considered the strongest elements of national policies (what worked well) and suggested those of them applicable to Ukraine's case).